Day and Nightlife

 Pub entertainment schedules change as often as Italian political alliances so look out for flyers and posters to keep abreast of what’s on.
 If you can manage to back-translate the mangled English of these documents into Italian it usually helps to understand what they are talking about.
 Most nightspots are desperate to pull a crowd so if you have a hot idea that you think might work, go ask them.
-One day you too may be standing in front of the uni for hours on end offering badly-written flyers to the unwashed.

 La Perla del Deserto > It’s probably easier for a camel to pass through the eye of a needle than to recreate the ambience of an Arab teahouse in Italy.
 Despite the lighting, Mahmoud has made a reasonable job of it so far…like most things less than 2000 years old around here, it’s a work in progress.
 Get stuck into Arab cakes like basbousa, assorted teas, fruity hubble-bubble pipes and Turkish coffee while you lounge with your harem (harem not provided) on the exotic cushionry.
 Belly dancing on Thursday evenings and Latin American Fridays.
 Closed Mondays, otherwise open 18:00-02:00 at Corso Garibaldi 106, 075.947.2299